 1941: This year saw the introduction of promin for leprosy treatment at “Carville,” the U.S. Public Health Service facility in Louisiana.
 There was a painful downside to promin: it required too many injections.

 1946: Leprosy patients in the U.S. are given the right to vote.

 1950s: Dr. R.G.
 Cochrane was a pioneer in the use of dapsone pills which became the treatment of choice during the 1950s.
 Disappointment followed, though, as the leprosy bacilli began developing dapsone resistance.

 1960s: Dr. Paul W. Brand begins the first rehabilitation research program for leprosy patients at Carville.
 Studies begin in the biomechanics of deformity of hands and feet.
 The development of amputation prevention footcare techniques begin and today also help people with diabetes and other diseases.
 Dr. Brand’s methodology of measuring, healing and prevention techniques and reconstructive surgery of hands and feet live on today.
 Information about the Drs.
 Paul and Margaret Brand Legacy Society.

 1970s: Success at last!
 Drug trials on the island of Malta in the 1970s led to an effective combination of drugs to treat leprosy.

 1981: The World Health Organization started recommending multi-drug therapy, or MDT.
 The three drugs, taken in combination, are dapsone, rifampicin (or rifampin) and clofazimine.
 Treatment takes from six months to a year or more.

-1982: American Leprosy Missions began using multi-drug therapy in its projects.
-During the last 18 years, millions of people have been cured of leprosy with MDT.
+1982: American Leprosy Missions pioneered the use of multi-drug therapy in its projects.
+Since then, millions of people have been cured of leprosy with MDT.